Dalenacio/dublin-transit-tracker/README.md

 The downloaded can take a few minutes depending on connection speed and will need to be performed upon first server launch, as well as subsequent launches if the server has been dormant for too long.

+On very low-memory systems, such as some free online hosts, the default approach might be too memory-intensive.
+Add ``IS_LOW_MEM=true`` to the .env file (once created) to work from the disk as much as possible instead.

 ### Installation

 Clone the project: